jyotiyadav94/InsuranceClaims/readme.md

 ![Alt text](<images/image copy 9.png>)

-* **Annual Income Chart**:The distribution of annual income displays a right-skewed or positively skewed pattern.
+* **Annual Income**:The distribution of annual income displays a right-skewed or positively skewed pattern.
 This means that the majority of the data points are concentrated on the lower end of the income range, with a long tail extending towards the higher income values.
 This type of distribution is common for income data, as a relatively small proportion of the population tends to have very high incomes, while the majority fall within lower to middle-income ranges.
 The sharp peak near zero suggests a significant number of individuals with little to no income.

-* **Price Chart**:The price distribution appears to be bimodal or potentially multimodal, indicating the presence of two or more distinct peaks or modes.
+* **Price**:The price distribution appears to be bimodal or potentially multimodal, indicating the presence of two or more distinct peaks or modes.
 This pattern could arise in scenarios where there are different tiers or categories of pricing for products or services.
 For example, one peak might represent lower-priced items, while another peak corresponds to higher-end or premium offerings.
 The multiple peaks suggest that prices tend to cluster around certain values, rather than being evenly distributed across the range.

-* **Claim Amount Chart**:The claim amount distribution exhibits a strong right-skewed or positive skew.
+* **Claim Amount**:The claim amount distribution exhibits a strong right-skewed or positive skew.
 The distribution is heavily concentrated towards lower claim amounts, with a steep peak near zero, implying that a large number of claims are relatively small in value.
 However, the long tail extending towards higher claim amounts indicates the presence of a smaller number of claims with significantly larger monetary values.
 This pattern is typical in insurance or healthcare contexts, where most claims are for routine or minor expenses, while a few claims involve substantial costs, potentially due to major medical events or accidents.

 **Observations w.r.t to Claim Amount**